ThaFireDragonOfDeath/uhashtools/res/user_documentation/README.txt

 1. Double click on the .exe file for the target hash algorithm ("usha256.exe" for SHA-256, "usha1.exe" for SHA-1 and "umd5.exe" for MD5).
-2. Drag and drop your target file into the "File dropzone".
+2. Drag and drop your target file into the "File drop zone".
 3. Wait until the calculation is finished.
 4. You can find the calculated hash right next to the "Result:" label.